Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Introduction

-Of course, the limit shape and its very existence depends on the choice of a probability law $\PP_n$ on $\CP_n$.
-With respect to the uniform (equiprobable) distribution on $\CP_n$, the limit shape $\omega^*$, first identified (on a physical level of rigor) by Temperley \cite{Temperley} in relation to the equilibrium shape of a growing crystal, and later on obtained rigorously by Vershik (see \cite[p.\,30]{VK1985}), is determined by the equation (see Fig.\:2a)
+Of course, the limit shape and its very existence depend on the chosen family of probability laws $\PP_n$ on the partition spaces $\CP_n$ \myp($n\in\NN$).
+With respect to the uniform (equiprobable) distribution on $\CP_n$\myp, the limit shape $\omega^*(x)$ exists under the scaling $A_n=B_n=\sqrt{n}$ and is determined by the equation (see Fig.\,\ref{fig2}a)

+The limit shape \eqref{eq:limit1} was first identified by Temperley \cite{Temperley} in relation to the equilibrium shape of a growing crystal, and derived more rigorously much later by Vershik (as noted in \cite[p.\:30]{VK1985}) using some asymptotic estimates from Szalay and Tur\'an \cite{ST}.
+The proof in its modern form was outlined by Vershik in \cite{V3}; an alternative proof was given by Pittel~\cite{Pittel}.